 Teachers and students will discover a wealth of curriculum-related material our Classroom Resources.

 You can also keyword search the text of our digitized collections using the “Site Search” function.

-Although the Society's collections are expansive and varied, researchers often need to visit many different institutions to find all materials relevant to their specific topic.
-And in some cases research projects are better served by the resources available at other institutions.
+Although the Society's collections are expansive and varied, researchers often need to visit different institutions to find all materials relevant to their topic.
+And in some cases, research projects are better served by the resources available at other institutions.
 Our Other Institutions page includes recommendations and contact information for additional libraries, repositories, and historical societies, all of which have particular strengths for the study of Massachusetts history.

 It is always beneficial to contact the Reader Services staff prior to your visit.
 In most cases appointments are not required for use of the library, but to ensure the material you wish to consult is on-site and available for your visit it is best to let the staff know when you plan to arrive.